 The Pitts Library was constructed in 1967.
-In addition to the typical stacks and reading areas the library contains a large mediated classroom, an archive room, instructional development room, and the main computer server room.
+In addition to the typical stacks andreading areas the library contains a large mediated classroom, an archive room, instructional development room, and the main computer server room.
+The Student Success Center and the Inter-Disciplinary Writing and Reading Center are located in the Pitts Library building.